Blog

 Fall in love with yourself

-Self-love — what is it?
+Self-love – what is it exactly?

-Trait or skill?
+A trait or a skill?

-Inner dialogue, inner critic, self-acceptance
+Internal dialogue, inner critic, self-acceptance

-Starting the path to loving yourself, it is worth paying attention to how our inner dialogue sounds.
-Is he full of self-acceptance, understanding and compassion?
-Or does he criticize our every flaw and everything we do?
-Listening to our inner voice and transforming it so that instead of undercutting our wings, it motivates us is a key part of transforming our self-love habits.
-How we relate to ourselves and talk about ourselves has a huge impact on our self-esteem and psychological comfort.
-How to transform your internal dialogue?
-The easiest way is to pay attention to yourself on an ongoing basis.
-Our inner critic most often reveals himself in stressful situations, requiring mental effort from us.
-For many of us, thoughts like “I suck, I'll never get over it” are unfortunately the order of the day.
-When we hear such a voice in our head, let's pause for a moment, focus on the present moment, and turn critical attention into something encouraging and understanding.
-“This task is difficult, but I know that I am doing my best” sounds much better and motivates us to continue.
-The main principle of transforming your inner voice is very simple - if we do not use some phrase to the person closest to us, do not use it to ourselves.
+When embarking on the journey toward self-love, it is worth paying attention to the tone of your internal dialogue.
+Is it filled with self-acceptance, understanding, and compassion?
+Or does it criticize every flaw and everything you do?
+Listening to your inner voice and transforming it so that it motivates you rather than holding you back is a key element in changing your self-love habits.
+The way you relate to and speak about yourself has a significant impact on your self-esteem and mental well-being.
+How can you transform your internal dialogue?
+The simplest way is to catch yourself in the moment.
+Your inner critic usually emerges in stressful situations that require mental effort.
+For many of us, thoughts like "I'm useless, I'll never handle this" are unfortunately a daily occurrence.
+When you hear such a voice in your head, pause for a moment, focus on the present, and turn that critical remark into something encouraging and understanding.
+"This task is difficult, but I know I'm doing my best" sounds much better and motivates you to keep going.
+The main rule for transforming your inner voice is very simple: if you wouldn't say it to someone you love, don't say it to yourself.

 Why is it worth loving yourself?